 Although the lake will not be closed to fishing, caution is advised of boaters during the low water period, as boat lanes will not provide normal clearance for underwater obstructions.

 For additional information regarding the drawdown, contact Sean Kinney, LDWF Biologist Manager, at firstname.lastname@example.org (337) 491-2575.

 The Louisiana Department of Wildlife and Fisheries is charged with managing and protecting Louisiana’s abundant natural resources.
-For more information, visit us at www.wlf.la.gov or www.FishLA.org.
-To receive recreational or commercial fishing email and text alerts, signup at http://www.wlf.la.gov/signup.
+For more information, visit us at www.wlf.louisiana.gov on Facebook at www.facebook.com/ldwffb or follow us on Twitter @LDWF.